vertica/vertica-python/README.md

 <sup>[2]</sup>Python’s datetime.time only supports times until 23:59:59.
 Retrieving a value of 24:00:00 results in an error.

-<sup>[3]</sup>Server before v12.0.2 cannot provide enough metadata for complex types, so the client will convert data to _str_ instead.
+<sup>[3]</sup>If connection option 'request_complex_types' set to _False_, the server returns all complex types as VARCHAR/LONG VARCHAR Json strings, so the client will convert data to _str_ instead.
+Server before v12.0.2 cannot provide enough metadata for complex types, the behavior is equal to request_complex_types=False.

 #### Bypass data conversion to Python objects